 - Iron men and women and glassfiber ships: Solo circumnavigation

 - While the crews of some ships can inspire tales of heroism, the one fact remains that all of these ships eventually beceome just legend.
-But two ships have withstood the test of time, and are STILL in service (yes, with assigned crews) to this day.
-USS Constitution and HMS Victory.
-The Constitution earned her fame during the War of 1812, when she went toe to toe with the HMS Guerriere, and won.
-Then against the Java with the same result.
-After the java joined the Guerriere at the bottom of the ocean, the British Admiralty issued an order to "Not engage American Frigates in single combat" (in other words, don't engage American ships one on one).
-The Constitutions success is mostly attributed to her construction (which made her both fast, and well protected), and her guns, which out-ranged those her closest competitors in the Royal Navy.
-She was also officially listed as a frigate, however her tonnage and armament made her comparable to a ship of the line.
-What's more it soon became apparent that Constitution's inexplicably efficient gunnery was the result of a crew composed largely of former Royal Navy seamen.
-However, her hull, made of Southern Live Oak, was so thick, that when the Guerriere fired on her, one of her gunners shouted "Huzzah! her sides are made of iron!", which gave her the nickname "Ol'Ironsides", which lasts to this day.
+But two ships have withstood the test of time, and are STILL in service (yes, with assigned crews) to this day: USS Constitution and HMS Victory.
+The Constitution earned her fame during the War of 1812, when she went toe to toe with HMS Guerriere, and won, and then against the Java with the same result.
+After the Java joined the Guerriere at the bottom of the ocean, the British Admiralty issued an order to "Not engage American Frigates in single combat" (in other words, don't engage American ships one on one).
+The Constitution's success is mostly attributed to her construction (which made her both fast, and well protected), and her guns, which out-ranged those her closest competitors in the Royal Navy.
+She was also officially listed as a frigate, but her tonnage and armament made her comparable to a ship of the line.
+What's more, it soon became apparent that Constitution's inexplicably efficient gunnery was the result of a crew composed largely of former Royal Navy seamen.
+That said, her construction mattered a great deal: her hull, made of Southern Live Oak, was so thick that when the Guerriere fired on her, some cannonballs just bounced off.
+One of Constitution's gunners shouted, "Huzzah! her sides are made of iron!", which gave her the nickname "Ol'Ironsides", which lasts to this day.

 - As for the Victory, she wasn't the first ship to be given that name, but the one that remains is the one that saw the glory and death of Admiral Horatio Nelson at the Battle of Trafalgar.
 While Nelson's story gives the ship legend status, she's still a full-fledged Ship of the Line and thus a valuable piece of history as well.
 She was almost lost to time as well, but her significance was touted, and the British government agreed to maintain the ship as a testament to the Royal Navy's glory days.